Friends rally around family in hospital whose child was killed after SUV struck by tractor-trailer

 "He seemed so much like Carla, really intelligent and so well-spoken," Wong said.
 "He would chime in with ideas of how he could help, how he could participate and support his mom and her artistic endeavours."

-In addition to singing and her academic work, Chambers Jeffreys had been working in arts administration in Vancouver with local organizations, including City Opera Vancouver and the PuSh International Performing Arts Festival.
+In addition to singing and her academic work, Chambers-Jeffreys had been working in arts administration in Vancouver with local organizations, including the City of Vancouver, the 5X Festival, and the PuSh International Performing Arts Festival.